"I hesitated to write about this trend. It's disturbing. Many

 These days, food-stamp purchases are made electronically -- on

-plastic Electronic Benefit Transfer (EBT) cards that resemble
+plastic Electronic Benefit Transfer (EBT) cards, which resemble

-A writer for the Las Vegas Guardian Express recently called
+A waiter for the Las Vegas Guardian Express recently called

 the EBT cards "the American Express card of the 21st